EU takes legal action over UK’s post-Brexit deal change | Law-Order

 - United Kingdom

-The European Union (EU) on Wednesday set the UK a two-month deadline to respond to legal action as it challenged British Prime Minister Boris Johnson's plan to override parts of the Brexit agreement relating to Northern Ireland.
+The European Union (EU) on Wednesday set the UK a two-month deadline to respond to legal action as it challenged issues arising out of British Prime Minister Boris Johnson's plan to override parts of the Brexit agreement struck in 2019 relating to Northern Ireland, even as Britain insisted it is “obliged” to change certain aspects of the pact.

 The UK government had tabled a new Northern Ireland Protocol Bill in Parliament earlier this week, which Britain insists is aimed at fixing parts of the Northern Ireland Protocol and denies any potential breach of international law.